Odhynn/Naerk/content/Gods/Saekla.md

 > > | Favored Weapon | Rapier |
 > > | Domains | Air, Freedom, Lightning, Nature, Travel |
 > > | Cleric Spells | 1st: Gust of Wind, 3rd: Lightning Bolt, 4th: Fly |

+One of the four [[Elemental Lords]] that emerged victorious from the [[Primordial War]], the Lord of the Air is more shy and distant than his brothers.
+His creation, [[Tartara]], was out of limits to him.